 - Do not use a baby walker.
 Walkers can cause injury and delay learning and development.

-- Install safety devices on drawers, low cabinets, gates at the top and bottom of stairs, and safety devices on windows
+- Install safety devices on drawers, low cabinets, gates at the top and bottom of stairs, and safety devices on windows.
+Be sure there are no hanging window cords near your baby's crib.

-- Latex balloons are a dangerous choking hazard - do not let your infant play with balloons
+- Latex balloons are a dangerous choking hazard - do not let your infant play with balloons, magnets, or batteries.

 - Keep small objects out of reach.